etsausa/11ty-practice/src/projects/project1.md

 ---
-title: project1
+title: Home For All of Us
-image: '/assets/images/HFAOU_mockup.png'
+image: /assets/images/HFAOU_mockup.png
 tags:
   - video
 ---

 # {{ title }}